sslotin/amh-code/README.md

-# HPC Course Materials at Tinkoff Generation
+# HPC at Tinkoff Generation

-This repository will be gradually populated with exercises and other materials from High Performance Computing mini-course at Tinkoff Generation.
+This repository will be gradually populated with exercises and other materials from High Performance Computing lecture series at Tinkoff Generation.
 The lectures themselves are in Russian, but for availability purposes most of the materials will be in English.

 Since most of the problems require some very specific environment set-up (multi-core, GPU, Dask clusters, etc.), there is no hosted testing system; the evaluation is meant to be done locally with [Jay](https://github.com/sslotin/jay).